 (b) the cost of the removal, storage and sale of the goods is or is likely to be more than the estimated value of the goods.

-(3) If abandoned goods cannot be dealt with under subsection (2), the park operator must store them appropriately in a safe place for at least 60 days.
+(3) If abandoned goods cannot be dealt with under subsection (2), the park operator must store them appropriately in a safe place for at least the storage period.

+Penalty for this subsection: a fine of $5 000.

-(4) Within 7 days after storing the abandoned goods, the park operator must —
+(4) The park operator must —

-(a) send a notice to the long-stay tenant or former long-stay tenant in accordance with the regulations; and
+(a) give a notice in the approved form to the long-stay tenant or former long-stay tenant within 7 days after storing the abandoned goods; or

+(b) do both of the following —

-(b) arrange for the notice or a summary of the notice to be published in a newspaper circulating generally throughout Western Australia.
+(i) arrange for a notice in the approved form or a summary of the notice to be made publicly available in the prescribed manner within 7 days after storing the abandoned goods;

+(ii) display the notice in a prominent position at the residential park that was the subject of the long-stay agreement within 9 days after storing the abandoned goods.

+Penalty for this subsection: a fine of $5 000.

 (5) If the abandoned goods are not reclaimed within 60 days after the day on which they were put into storage, the park operator must as soon as practicable arrange for the goods to be sold at public auction.

-(6) At the request of the park operator, the Commissioner may state in writing whether or not in his or her opinion there are reasonable grounds for believing that subsection (1) applies in respect of particular goods.
+(6) At the request of the park operator, the Commissioner may state in writing whether or not in the Commissioner’s opinion there are reasonable grounds for believing that subsection (2) applies in respect of particular goods.

+[Section 48 amended: No. 28 of 2020 s.
+49.]

-49. Tenant’s right to reclaim abandoned goods put into storage
+49. Right to reclaim abandoned goods put into storage

 A person who has a legal right to goods put into storage under section 48(3) may reclaim the goods at any time before they are sold under section 48(5) on payment to the park operator of an amount equal to the costs reasonably incurred by the park operator in removing the goods from the agreed premises and storing them.